Mainframe-Archive/mainframe-os/docs/introduction.md

 #### Import your dapp

- * use "test" for the name.
+ * give your dapp a name
- * 0.0.1 for the version.
+ * give your dapp a version (standard semver format, for example 0.1.0)
- * run `yarn build` from the create-mainframe-dapp directory.
+ * run `yarn build` from the create-mainframe-dapp directory
- * select the generated `build` folder for the contents path.
+ * select the generated `build` folder for the contents path

 #### App Permissions